Top Questions > Student Records

 Your grades will appear in DegreeCheck one day after they are posted.
 To access DegreeCheck, log in to eWOLF and click on the Degree Check icon on the Dashboard.

 You can change your address, phone, email addresses and emergency contacts in eWOLF.
+Log in, then click on the Update Personal Information icon on the dashboard.

 If you need to update information that is not listed above, please fill out a demographic change form.